cloudmesh/cloudmesh1/docs/source/man/man.rst

     Description:

-        A command to set the prefix and id for creating an automatic lable for VMs.
-Without paremeter it prints the currect label.
+        A command to set a prefix and an id for a name of VM.
+        Without a paremeter, it prints a current label.